baichen-du/baichen-du.github.io/index.md

 ## Additional Notes

 <div style="text-align: justify">
 I also speak Cantonese, in which my name is spelled as Paak San Dou [pak3 sɐn21 tou2].
-Prior to joining UCLA, I worked as a full-time research assistant at the Speech and Language Science lab at the Polytechnic University of Hong Kong, and at the Psychology Department in University of Manitoba - Winnipeg before completing my exchange study at UC Berkeley.
+Prior to joining UCLA, I worked as a full-time research assistant at the Speech and Language Science lab at the Polytechnic University of Hong Kong, and at the Psychology Department at University of Manitoba - Winnipeg before completing my study abroad at UC Berkeley.
 Aside from phonetics, I also enjoy applying data analytics and machine learning techniques to linguistic research.
 </div>
 <br>
 <p></p>